SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 1 - Hydra/README.md

 Job files for all programs can be found here: [Genome skimming 2024 job files](https://github.com/SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/tree/main/job_files)

 Links to application-specific .job files will be in each respective section.
 To create your own specific job, I copy the text of the .job file from the browser and paste it into a new text file on your laptop.
 I then make a sample-specific job file by editing the sample name and necessary pathways.
-Finally, I make make a sample-specific job document in hydra, and copy and paste your job text.
+Finally, I make  a sample-specific job document in hydra, and copy and paste your job text.

 ### FileZilla
  We will be using the FileZilla to transfer data from hydra to our local computer.
 We will go over the FileZilla settings when we need to transfer our first files.
 You can also choose to use scp to transfer, if you prefer.